rahulkrishy/CPT_Github/Readme.md

 ```powershell
 echo "Hello, this is the content of the file" | Out-File [file_name.txt]
 ```

-14: Git Branching and merging
-    < git branch > -
-    < git branch -a > - command is used to
-    (" -a " option stands for "all").

 ## Branching and Merging
 Branches allow you to work on different parts of a project without impacting the main branch.
 When the work is complete, a branch can be merged with the main project.
 You can even switch between branches and work on different projects without them interfering with each other. <br>
-List all of the branches in your repository(the branch is a new/separate version of the main repository):
+List all of the branches in your repository(the branch is a new/separate version of the main repository(local branches)):
 ```bash
 git branch
 ```